Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

   - **Shift + Left-click**: Select multiple, adjacent rows.
 - **Open Context Menu**:
   - **Right-click on a single highlighted row**: Delete images / annotations for the highlighted row.
-  - **Shift + Right-click on multiple highlighted rows: Delete images / annotations for highlighted rows.
+  - **Shift + Right-click on multiple highlighted rows**: Delete images / annotations for highlighted rows.
 - **Search / Filter**:
   - **By Image**: Filter for images by name or sub-string.
   - **By Label**: Filter images by labels they contain.